Bodo Schäfer

 Bodo Schäfer (born 10 September 1960 in Cologne) is a German author and public speaker.
 He is described as financial coach and has written several books with international impact about wealth-building, success and positioning.
-Publications such as "The Road to Financial Freedom" or the children's book "A Dog named Money" have been translated into more than twenty languages and have become bestsellers in Germany and other countries like Japan, Russia or South Korea.
+Publications such as "The Road to Financial Freedom" or the children's book "A Dog named Money" have been translated into more than twenty languages and have become bestsellers in Germany and other countries like Japan or South Korea.

 In 2021, a new edition of "A Dog Named Money" was ranked no. 1 for six months on the children's book bestseller list in China.